Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Introduction

 \section{Introduction}

-{1.\arabic{equation}} The prevailing theory of gravity, known as general relativity (GR), has had remarkable success in describing the laws of gravity in our cosmos, e.g., the prediction of gravitational waves \cite{LIGOScientific:2016aoc} and the Kerr spacetime for astrophysical black hole \cite{EventHorizonTelescope:2019dse}, but a few problems remain unsolved.
-For example, GR does not include any quantum aspects and is incompatible with quantum mechanics \cite{Matos:2022rvo, QG1, QG2}.
-GR also leads to singularities where the known laws of physics do not apply, such as at the origin of the universe \cite{singularity1, singularity2} and inside black holes \cite{hawking}.
-To overcome these issues, various modified or quantum gravity theories have been suggested as possible replacements or extensions to GR.
-Therefore, it is crucial to test these theories beyond GR and determine the final theory of gravity.
+{1.\arabic{equation}} The prevailing theory of gravity, known as general relativity (GR), has had remarkable success in describing the laws of gravity in our universe, e.g., the prediction of gravitational waves \cite{LIGOScientific:2016aoc} and the Kerr spacetime for astrophysical black hole \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp, Ghez:2008ms}.
+However, a few problems still remain unsolved, such as its incompatibility with quantum mechanics \cite{Matos:2022rvo, QG1, QG2}, as well as the existence of singularities where the known laws of physics do not apply, such as at the origin of the universe \cite{singularity1, singularity2} and inside black holes \cite{hawking}.
+To overcome these issues, various modified or quantum gravity theories have been proposed as possible replacements or extensions to GR.
+Therefore, whether these theories can replace GR depends on a series of experiments and observational tests.

-Loop quantum gravity (LQG) provides an elegant resolution of the classical big bang and black hole singularities.
+Inspired by the remarkable achievements made in loop quantum cosmology \cite{Singh:2009mz, Ashtekar:2011ni}, loop quantum gravity (LQG) provides an elegant resolution of the classical big bang and black hole singularities.
 A regular static spacetime metric, self-dual spacetime, has been obtained in the mini-superspace approach based on the polymerization procedure in LQG \cite{LQG_BH}.
 This spacetime has no curvature singularity and its regularity is determined by two parameters arising from LQG: the minimal area and the Barbero-Immirzi parameter.
 Furthermore, this spacetime exhibits a T-duality symmetry, which inspires its name as the self-dual spacetime \cite{Sahu:2015dea, Modesto:2009ve}.
-Black holes in LQG have received a lot of interest in recent years, see e.g., \cite{AOS18a,AOS18b,BBy18,ABP19,ADL20} and references therein.
-For more details, we direct the reader to the review articles \cite{Perez17,Rovelli18,BMM18,Ashtekar20, Gan:2020dkb}.
+Thanks to increasingly in-depth and accurate observations of black holes, such as the highest resolution images of the M87* central black hole \cite{EventHorizonTelescope:2019dse} and the central black hole Sgr A* of the Milky Way \cite{EventHorizonTelescope:2022wkp}, and decades of monitoring of the orbit of the S2 star near the Sgr A* \cite{Ghez:2008ms}, black holes in LQG have attracted a lot of interest in recent years, see e.g., \cite{AOS18a,AOS18b,BBy18,ABP19,ADL20,Perez17,Rovelli18,BMM18,Ashtekar20, Gan:2020dkb} and references therein.